Frequently Asked Questions

 How do I get started homeschooling?

 Find out your state’s requirements.
-Find a local homeschool group.
+Find local homeschoolers.
 Start on Day 1 and just follow the directions.

 Where can I find all the printables in one pdf for a level?

 (NEW: We are working on making our own worksheets so that we can do this!
-Right now we have Getting Ready 1 and Math 1 available.
+Right now we have Getting Ready 1, Language Arts (levels 1-5) and Math (1-4 and Step 1) available.
 More are being worked on.
 Otherwise…) You can’t.
 I hope you can’t.
 It would be illegal for me to do that.
 I would be breaking copyright rules in many instances.
 Many sites don’t even allow me to link directly to the pdfs which is why you have to go to their site first.
 I’ve asked some of them if they would be willing to make it easier for you, but they say no. They offer free materials because they want to drive traffic to their site to get advertising money.
 Be thankful for their free materials and please don’t post online any such all-inclusive pdf.

 How do I homeschool multiple levels of children?
 I have more than one child and they are all different ages and abilities.
 I only have one computer.

-*EP now has an offline reading curriculum.
-In the EP Store you can purchase (or request) books containing 180 days of reading assignments for your child’s level.
-Math 1 is also now available, and we are working on other offline versions.
-Genesis Curriculum is Lee’s offline curriculum.
+*EP now has offline curriculum.
+In the EP Store you can purchase books containing 180 days of assignments for your child’s level in math, reading, and language arts.
+Genesis Curriculum is Lee’s offline curriculum for history and science.

 Here’s Lee’s response to the question, “Can I use EP with only one computer?”